 The first question: Is the target process documented?
 A process that lives in someone’s head cannot be improved by AI.
 It can only be accelerated, which means errors and inconsistencies are produced faster.
 Before deploying any AI tool, write down the process it is meant to support: the inputs, the steps, the outputs, and the frequency.
 If the process cannot be documented in a way a new hire could follow, the business is not ready to apply AI to it.
 Documentation is not a bureaucratic exercise.
 It is the foundation that enables optimization.

 The second question: Is there a measurable baseline?
 AI adoption without a measurable baseline yields unmeasurable results.
-If the business cannot state how long the current process takes, what the current error rate is, or what the current cost per output is, there is no way to evaluate whether the AI tool is improving or degrading performance.
+If the business cannot state how long the current process takes, what the current error rate is.
+Or what the current cost per output is, there is no way to evaluate whether the AI tool is improving or degrading performance.
 Set the baseline before the pilot starts.
-“It feels faster” is not a measurement.
-“Customer response time decreased from 3.5 hours to 40 minutes” is a measurement.
+“It feels faster”.
+Is not a measurement.
+“Customer response time decreased from 3.5 hours to 40 minutes”.
+Is a measurement.

 The third question: Does someone in the business have the capacity to manage the AI tool and review its outputs?
 AI tools require ongoing management: prompt refinement, output quality review, exception handling, and periodic reconfiguration.
 That work must be owned by a specific person with a defined time allocated to it.
-A small business that deploys an AI tool without assigning ownership will find that the tool drifts from its intended use case, outputs degrade unnoticed, and the efficiency gain gradually disappears.
+A small business that deploys an AI tool without assigning ownership will find that the tool drifts from its intended use case, outputs degrade unnoticed.
+And the efficiency gain gradually disappears.
 Ownership is not optional.

 The High-ROI AI Applications for Small Businesses Under $10M Revenue